 Brand & Purpose

 Since December 2008 Cosmo Wines has been located in the Bianchet Winery.
-Following structural changes to the business structures on site the Bianchet Vineyard also came under my control leading to development of the Cellar Door within the winery, separating the winery from the restaurant business which also operates on the site.
-As the vineyard is rejuvenated it is pleasing to focus more on producing great wines from the dry-grown 40+ year old vines which will be presented under the Bianchet label.
+Following structural changes to the business on site the Bianchet Vineyard also came under my control leading to development of the Cellar Door within the winery, separating the winery from the restaurant business which also operates on the site.
+As the vineyard is rejuvenated it is pleasing to focus more on producing great wines from the dry-grown 40+ year old vines which will be presented under the Bianchet Vineyard brand.

-The logo was a design that I had created while in High School.
+The Cosmo Wines logo was a design that I had created while in High School.
 This was the ideal opportunity to utilise it, bringing various aspects of my life together.
 Loosely based on the balance and harmony of yin and yang, with a ‘cosmos’ background, the design also has Celtic influences.

 Early forays (while still at High School) into fruit winemaking kindled my interest in winemaking, but it was not until 1985 that I encountered my first vineyard and developed my passion for grapes and grape wine.
 This led to study at Charles Sturt University gaining qualifications in Viticulture and Wine Science.